- Campus Life

 Answer: Graduate students in Speech-Language Pathology will serve as clinicians in our Audiology Clinic and will be supervised by our full-time audiologist.
 Students will perform hearing evaluations, central auditory evaluations and hearing aid evaluations and fittings as well as gain hands-on experience adjusting auditory trainers.
 During this experience, students will learn to use state-of-the-art audiological equipment including a video-otoscope, a programmable hearing aid system and otoacoustic emission equipment.
 Clients served will range in age throughout the lifespan.

-If you would like more information about communication disorders and sciences at SUNY Plattsburgh please contact
+If you would like more information about the graduate program in communication disorders and sciences at SUNY Plattsburgh please contact:

 Raymond Domenico, Chair